The Aesthetics Of Activism: How Instagram Changed Protesting

 One year after Floyd was murdered by a police officer in Minneapolis, igniting a nationwide outcry for social justice, Damra’s illustrations have received millions of likes on Instagram.
 And in many ways, her works of art were some of the first instances where activism took an aesthetic form on social media — shared by hundreds of thousands of people, and starting conversations that many had never even thought to have before.

-Damra said that when her art went viral she also tried to use her platform to uplift the work of Black artists and organizers.
-“I hope to continue to use my platform to uplift marginalized communities so people can listen to those impacted most, and come together to take action and challenge systems of oppression and racism, from Chicago to Palestine,” she said.
+Damra said that when her art went viral she also tried to use her platform to uplift the work of Black artists and organisers.
+“I hope to continue to use my platform to uplift marginalised communities so people can listen to those impacted most, and come together to take action and challenge systems of oppression and racism, from Chicago to Palestine,” she said.

 “I think part of the reason it became viral is because art unlocks things and takes us to a new level,” said Damra.
 “It's hard for us to imagine a society outside a [world of systemic injustice] and I think seeing art helps people imagine that.”